Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 select * from TblProducts

-when I execute select * from TblProducts we get the previous data i.e price is not updated to 15000 because we Rollback the transaction.
+When I execute 'select * from TblProducts', we get the previous data, i.e., the price is not updated to 15000 because we rolled back the transaction.

 8

-so the change is undone. now whenever you are issuing updating, insert, delete statements, and if these statements are part of a transaction, the change is not made immediately permanent to the database until you commit the transaction.
+So the change is undone.
+Now, whenever you are issuing update, insert, delete statements, and if these statements are part of a transaction, the change is not made immediately permanent to the database until you commit the transaction.

 Let’s try to make that change permanent